The end of diesel

 This will change as green activists the world over start to find out that they have fallen onto the dirty side of the deal and are up in arms.
 How long until further reductions and new, even tighter rules come in?

-Really cleaning up diesel exhaust would require technologies that are not really available today and if they were, they would make the diesel engine incredibly expensive.
+Cleaning up diesel exhaust would require technologies that are not available today and if they were, they would make the diesel engine incredibly expensive.
 Besides, the engine would also become even more of a technology hog which would make it prone to frequent breakdowns which in turn fleet vehicle owners and operators dread like the devil dreads holy water.

-The shale gas revolution has bestowed a real rush for LNG and CNG as a fuel in North America on us.
-It fuels a technology revolution which makes the gas engine cheaper, better and more reliable than diesel ever was.
+The shale gas revolution has bestowed a real rush for LNG and CNG as a fuel in North America.
+It fuels a technological revolution that makes the gas engine cheaper, better, and more reliable than diesel ever was.
 New environmental standards have killed the premium paid for gas vehicles as they come in ever greater numbers bringing their prices down and diesel gets ever more expensive because of all the tech that goes onto the tail end.

 One line in the movie Cinderella went like this: don’t see the world for what it is but for what it could be.